Swydo/custom-integrations/docs/guides/helloWorld.md

 Once the configuration is valid we can run `npm start`.
 You'll notice this command prints out a URL after a short while.
 Swydo can use this URL to connect to your local environment, so let's set that up.

-head over to [Swydo](https://app.swydo.com).
+Head over to [Swydo](https://app.swydo.com).
 From any page click your profile icon in the upper-right of the screen and select "Custom integrations".
 From there head over to the "development environment".
 Copy your unique URL from the terminal into the input field and activate the environment.
 After a short while the page should update and you'll be greeted with, among other things, a green dot and the word "Connected".
 Swydo is now linked to your computer.